 Perception (P) & Judging (J)

 Curious about your type?
-Check out Crystal's free 16-Personality Test.
+Check out Crystal's free 16-Personalities test!

 DISC is a “four-factor” personality model, meaning it observes four primary behavioral traits across the population.
 The traits are:

-A person has a primary trait and sometimes a secondary trait as well.
+Each person has a primary trait and sometimes a secondary trait as well.
+None of these traits are bad or better than the others and they all refer to observable behaviors, making DISC personality easy to understand across different language barriers.
 DISC was developed in the early 1900’s by psychologist William Marston, the same man who also created Wonder Woman and the polygraph.
 It resembles other four-factor models that have been around since Hippocrates described the “four temperaments” 2,000 years ago.

-Both 16-Personality and DISC are well-known, useful personality tools that make it easier for us to learn more about ourselves and others.
-Because people are infinitely complex and dynamic, 16-Personality and DISC each do well in some areas and fall short in others.
+Both 16-Personalities and DISC are well-known, useful personality assessment tools that make it easier for us to learn more about ourselves and others.
+Because people are infinitely complex and dynamic, 16-Personalities and DISC each do well in some areas and fall short in others.
+Keep in mind that these tests do not measure emotional intelligence or potential job performance.

-Strengths: 16-Personality provides insight into our own actions as well as those of others, which allows us to remain more empathetic and open-minded around other people.
-Helping us get along with those who would otherwise be much more difficult to interact with.
-By having a better understanding of ourselves and those around us, we’re much more likely to make decisions that sensitively account for personality differences.
+Strengths: 16-Personalities assessments provide insight into our own actions as well as those of others, which allows us to remain more empathetic and open-minded around other people.
+It also helps test-takers get along with those who would otherwise be much more difficult to interact with.
+By having a better understanding of our personality style and those around us, we’re much more likely to make decisions that sensitively account for personality differences.

 Weaknesses: While many people have used and appreciated the model, it has been criticized for a few notable flaws: